 But what changes are prudent to make?
 Age UK mobility can help you decide on what adaptation are the best for you.
 Here are some great ideas.

 Downsize If Necessary

 Often enough, once the children have left the family home, the house you live in becomes too big to manage for just the two of you or on your own.
 So downsizing would be a suitable option to help make everything a little easier.
 You’ll likely save money on your bills, and it’ll take less time to clean.
 You may also save money on the purchase of a smaller property, which gives you more money to spend on your lifestyle and enjoying life to the fullest.

-Install A Wet Room
+Install A Wet Room or Walk In Shower

 Baths can often pose a danger, especially deep ones where you need a mini stepladder to climb out of.
 If you have the funds available, rip out the bathtub and renovate your bathroom into a wet room.
-A walk-in shower makes every easier, and you’re less likely to have an accident.
+A walk-in shower makes everything easier, and you’re less likely to have an accident.
 You might also want to install a seat later on down the line as this can help if you end up not being able to stand for too long.

 Rainforest showers are a fantastic feature in a wet room and can feel very spa-like.
 There are even ones you can get that come with an extra hose!